-There are a number of public reference points for natural gas prices - industrial, commercial, residential and wholesale prices published annually by MBIE in Energy in New Zealand, wholesale prices emerging from the newly-developed wholesale trading platform, residential tariffs published by individual retailers, and various statutory financial disclosures for regulated entities such as gas transmission and distribution companies, that assist price unbundling analysis.
-Annual reports of major participants are another source of information.
+There are a number of public reference points for natural gas prices that assist price unbundling analysis.
+These include; industrial, commercial, residential and wholesale prices published annually by MBIE in Energy in New Zealand, residential tariffs published by individual retailers, and various statutory financial disclosures for regulated entities such as gas transmission and distribution companies.